 A club where students can participate in academic competitions between different groups of students from various schools throughout Pennsylvania.
 For more information, contact Mr. Kevin Rosini at firstname.lastname@example.org.

 The Speech and Debate Team, also known as Forensics, will help students to become more confident in their public speaking abilities.
 This is accomplished through participation in tournaments, where students compete against other students via delivery of speeches, short stories, poems, and persuasive essays, as well as participation in student congress, Lincoln Douglas debate, public forum, and policy debate.
 We have practice once per week on Thursdays until 3:30, and attend several local tournaments throughout the year.
 Qualifying students may participate in the National Catholic Forensic League tournament in May.
 All students are welcome to participate - no experience is necessary!
 We will teach you all you need to know to be successful!
 For more information, contact Ms. Sharon Hartranft at email@example.com.

 Special Interest Activities

 Art Club is a place where anyone with an interest in art can explore several mediums while having a fun time with friends.
 We meet one day a week after school in Room 212.
 Past projects have included the Paint a Plow Competition, painting ceiling tiles and holiday-themed projects.
 Any skill level is welcomed.
 Student ideas are encouraged and supported.
-For more information, contact Ms. Kristen Bogart at email@example.com.
+For more information, contact Ms. Heather Polin at firstname.lastname@example.org.